young1062/dimension_reduction/web_content/notes.md

 layout: page
 ---

-The links below contain pdf files of the scanned lecture notes for all topics covered in the course.
+The links below contain pdf files of the scanned lecture notes for all topics covered in the course and are presented in the order in which they are covered.
+Please see the <a href="calendar">Calendar</a> section for the recommended pacing of the course along with suggested exercises.

 <ul>
-<li> <a href="../Lecture_Notes/Review.pdf"> Linear algebra and Multivariate Stats Review </a></li>
+<li> <a href="../Lecture_Notes/Handwritten/Review.pdf"> Linear algebra and Multivariate Stats Review </a></li>
 <li> <a href="../Lecture_Notes/Handwritten/PCA.pdf" target="_blank"> Principal Components Analysis (PCA) </a> </li>
 <li> <a href="../Lecture_Notes/Handwritten/SVD.pdf" target="_blank"> Singular Value Decomposition (SVD) </a> </li>
 <li> <a href="../Lecture_Notes/Handwritten/CCA.pdf" target="_blank"> Canonical Components Analysis (CCA) </a> </li>